igbatov/sci-map/README.md

 For example Human produces Culture that consists from Science, Languages, Arts, Philosophy, Countries and so on And Science is just a name for group of other groups - Physics, Medicine, Mathematics, Economics and so on.

-In contrast to connections between phenomenas, organization in hierarchical groups is subjective and can have multiple equally useful variants.
+In contrast to causal connections between phenomenas, organization in hierarchical groups is subjective and can have multiple equally useful variants.

 Also, it is important that very often we do not know yet exactly what really produces phenomena and its internal mechanics.
 We know maybe some correlations and connected facts and have some hypothesis or theories about it.